Zillow and Trulia are owned by the same parent company and use the same home value data, so their estimates are the same.

-Both Zillow and Trulia have popular online estimator tools that can give you a ballpark idea of your home's current market value.
-But, like all free online tools, they have a significant margin for error — and you shouldn't rely on them solely when you're setting a listing price for your home.
+Both companies have popular online estimator tools that can give you a ballpark idea of your home's current market value.
+But, like all free online tools, they have a significant margin for error — and you shouldn't rely solely on them when you're setting a listing price for your home.

-But if you're just looking to get a ballpark idea of your home's value, we recommend comparing estimates from multiple online home value estimators.
+If you just want a ballpark idea of your home's value, we recommend comparing estimates from the best online home value estimators.
 Getting multiple quotes will help you weed out any outliers that are pulling from outdated information and give you a better idea of your home's current value.

 When searching for a home, Zillow lets you filter by year built or lot area.
 Trulia offers a few more filter options when compared to Zillow, including price-reduced date, dollar amount or percentage, price per square foot, Transit Score, number of photos, or popularity.

 Both Zillow and Trulia allow you to limit your search to homes within a specified price range and sort search-result listings by newest, price, number of bedrooms or bathrooms, and square footage.